kevindapper/Duel/README.md

 # Duel
 A player vs computer turn based game.
 Final project for CSIS 1410 during Spring 2020 semester at Salt Lake Community College.
-Code written by Kevin Dapper and Quentin Howa
+Code written by Kevin Dapper and Quentin Howa.
 # Motivation
 Final project for CSIS 1410 class at SLCC.
 The idea was chosen to create a simple game that had strong core mechanics, but maliable enough to be expanded upon.
 # Build Status